How to Get Your Adoption Records

 There are many reasons why an adoptee would want access to their adoption records.
 Some seek contact information for the birth parents to get to know them.
 Some adoptees want insight into their biological family's medical information.

-The process for obtaining the records varies significantly.
-It depends on the state in which the adoption took place.
 Read on to learn more about how to get your birth records and the type of information available to you.

 Do Biological Parents Have to Consent or Sign a Waiver?